Abdelraouf-Hawash/elevator/README.md

 <img src="media/rosgraph.jpg" width="800"/>

-* [HW_controller](arduino/HW_controller/HW_controller.ino): on ardino that end hardware state to HW_interface node and does whate the node tells it to do through the serial.
-It use PID control to reach the hieght gaol
+* [HW_controller](arduino/HW_controller/HW_controller.ino): on arduino that end hardware state to HW_interface node and does what the node tells it to do through the serial.
+It use PID control to reach the hieght goal.

-* [HW_interface](ROS2_pkg/simple_elevator/src/HW_interface.py) node, is the intermediat between hardware and ros nodes
+* [HW_interface](ROS2_pkg/simple_elevator/src/HW_interface.py) node, is the intermediate between hardware and ros nodes

-* [scheduler](ROS2_pkg/simple_elevator/src/scheduler.py) node, is responsible for scheduling usr orders using first come first served(FCFS) or shortest job first (SJF) with aging you can use what you need by chang the ros parameters values
+* [scheduler](ROS2_pkg/simple_elevator/src/scheduler.py) node, is responsible for scheduling user orders using first come first served(FCFS) or shortest job first (SJF) with aging you can use what you need by change the ros parameters values

 * [GUI](ROS2_pkg/simple_elevator/src/GUI.py) node, it is a simulation of the input panels found internal and external in elevator.

-* [android_interface](ROS2_pkg/simple_elevator/android_interface.py) nod, is the intermediat between android and ros nodes (still worhing on...)
+* [android_interface](ROS2_pkg/simple_elevator/android_interface.py) nod, is the intermediate between android and ros nodes (still working on...)

-* [mobile app](android) that make user get the servic using it's mobile (still worhing on...)
+* [mobile app](android) that makes user get the service using it's mobile (still working on...)

 ## How to use